OUTDOOR WATER PLAY NECESSITIES FOR YOUNG KIDS

 1. A Water Table

-There are quite a few water tables out there.
+First, I’ll start by saying this one is debatable on necessity level.
+However, there are quite a few water tables out there.
 They vary in size, price and simplicity and you’re bound to find one that works for you specific space and age group!

-When we’re in the mood for some water play we bring out our Ikea Flisat table.
+When we’re in the mood for some outdoor water play we bring out our Ikea Flisat table.
 It’s not specifically marketed as a water table (and I would add a layer of sealant to it if you plan to regularly use it for wet play) but it’s an awesome sensory table!

 We use the Ikea Flisat table because of how multi-purpose it is.
-It’s super light so we store it indoors and carry it out when needed.
+It’s lightweight so we store it indoors and carry it out when needed.
 Various sized Trofast bins fit inside to allow for many kinds of play.
 It’s the perfect height for both our small twins and our older toddler.
 It comes with ‘lids’ for the spaces so it can be used as a regular table in the playroom too!

-If you’re looking for a classic plastic water table that you can leave outdoors then I’d recommend either a Little Tikes or a Step2 water table!
+If you’re looking for a classic plastic water table that you can leave outdoors then I’d recommend either a Little Tikes or a Step2 water table.
 They’ve released simple ones that are an open rectangle as well as an array of fun ones that have attachments!
 Depending on the size of your home, these ones could be brought inside for winter or rainy days for indoor water fun too.

 Don’t forget – most of these tables can also be used for sand.